QuickLogic Corporation – Consenus Indicates Potential 178.7% Upside

-QuickLogic Corporation with ticker code (QUIK) now have 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 10 and 7 with the average target price sitting at 8.5.
-Given that the stocks previous close was at 3.05 this now indicates there is a potential upside of 178.7%.
-The 50 day MA is 3.44 and the 200 moving average now moves to 4.84.
-The company has a market capitalisation of $26m.
-Find out more information at: http://www.quicklogic.com
+QuickLogic Corporation found using ticker (QUIK) now have 3 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 10 and 7 with the average target price sitting at 8.5.
+With the stocks previous close at 3.05 this would indicate that there is a potential upside of 178.7%.
+The 50 day MA is 3.31 while the 200 day moving average is 4.81.
+The market capitalisation for the company is $25m.
+Company Website: http://www.quicklogic.com

 QuickLogic Corporation, a semiconductor company, develops semiconductor platforms and intellectual property solutions for smartphones, wearable and hearable devices, tablets, and the Internet-of-Things.
 It also provides flexible sensor processing solutions, ultra-low power display bridges, ultra-low field programmable gate arrays (FPGAs), and programming hardware and design software solutions.
 The company’s products include pASIC 3, QuickRAM, and QuickPCI.
 It delivers its solutions through ultra-low power customer programmable System on Chip (SoC) semiconductor solutions, embedded software, and algorithm solutions for always-on voice and sensor processing, and enhanced visual experiences.
 The company develops its solutions by incorporating various silicon platforms, such as EOS S3, EOS3 LV, EOS S3AI, ArcticLink III S2, ArcticLink III VX and BX, PolarPro 3, PolarPro II, PolarPro, and Eclipse II solution platforms, as well as packaging, IPs, custom logic, software drivers, SensiML analytics, and architecture consulting.
 In addition, it licenses FPGA technology for use in other semiconductor companies SoCs.
 The company markets and sells its products to original equipment manufacturers and original design manufacturers through a network of sales managers and distributors in North America, Europe, and Asia.
 QuickLogic Corporation has a collaboration with Airoha.
 QuickLogic Corporation was founded in 1988 and is headquartered in San Jose, California.